balenaltd/handbook/Travel-&-Expenses-101.md

 - Find the flight or hotel you wish.
 - Double check your reservation dates, personal info etc. are all correct.
+- For the field "Trip Purpose", please fill in there the purpose of your trip.
+(Ex. name of event, Summit 2018, etc.)
 - Complete your reservation by clicking the "Complete Checkout" button.

 ![](http://i68.tinypic.com/mt8odf.png)